 The book charts tells their complete history from early campaigns to silence their vigorous pealing to the looting of the broken bell metal from the bombed church in 1941.

 Peace & Good Neighbourhood was written by Bryan McCahey and first published on St Luke’s Day, 18th October 1995.

 The book chronicles the history of the site of St Luke’s, construction of the church, history of the bells themselves, and also the significance of the ‘first all-metal bell frame’ still in situ in the tower.
 This frame design (1828) was the forerunner of all modern bell frames.
 It also describes the destruction of the bells and body of the church in the blitz of 1941.
 This book is the FIRST edition and is a truly rare item!
 It is a 61-page hard backed book and printed using letterpress and as such it is one of the few truly hand-made books published in recent years.
 The book also contains a list of the peals rung between 1829 and 1931 together with illustrations of the church and VERY rare photographs of the bell frame!

-The price of the book is just £12.50 inclusive of post and packaging.
-All proceeds go to the restricted St Luke’s Fund, administered by the MBRG, and as such it cannot be used for any other project or purpose within the MBRG.
+The price of the book is £20 inclusive of post and packaging.
 To order a copy, please contact us via e-mail on the Contact page and we would be happy to take your order.
-You can pay via posted cheque.
+Paypal is accepted upon request.

 Contact us for further details or to place an order via the 'Contact' page.

 METAL BELL FRAME

 BRYAN MCCAHEY'S BOOK